ansible/ansible/docsite/rst/intro_installation.rst

 Managed Node Requirements
 `````````````````````````

+On the managed nodes, you need a way to communicate, normally ssh.
+By default this uses sftp, if not available you can switch to scp in ansible.cfg.
-On the managed nodes, you only need Python 2.4 or later, but if you are running less than Python 2.5 on the remotes, you will also need:
+Also you need Python 2.4 or later, but if you are running less than Python 2.5 on the remotes, you will also need:

 * ``python-simplejson``

 .. note::